 For more information, please look at the West Clare Railway website.

 The Station, Inchydoney Road, Clonakilty, County Cork.

-Thsi is very much a family attraction, but should not be missed by the more serious railfan as well - centrepiece is a recreation of local landmarks as scale models, with model trains winding their way from attraction to attraction, all of them quite well done.
-There are also real life railway items on show (the café is an original dining car) and the station has been kept in good order as well.
+This is very much a family attraction, but should not be missed by the more serious railfan as well.
+The centerpiece is a recreation of local landmarks as scale models, with model trains winding their way from attraction to attraction, all of them quite well done.
+There are also real-life railway items on show (the café is an original dining car) and the station has been kept in good order as well.

 For more information, please look at the Model Railway Village website.

 Westport House and Country Park

 Westport, County Mayo.